ibrownreadystart/SetupAuditTrail_AnalyticsApp/README.md

 > Consider other batch operations that may be running in your org.

-> This solutions uses a custom object.
+> This solution uses a custom object.

 > [Custom object record](https://help.salesforce.com/s/articleView?id=000383664&type=1) size is 2 KB.